akritisshetty/computational-statistics-lab/README.md

 4. **Program to Measure Central Tendency and Measures of Dispersion**

-   * Central tendency : Mean , Median, Mode
+   * Central Tendency: Mean , Median, Mode
-   * Measures of Dispersion : Standard Deviation, Variance, Mean deviation and Quartile deviation
+   * Measures of Dispersion: Standard Deviation, Variance, Mean deviation and Quartile deviation

 ---